olgazasenko/sweet-weather/README.md

 # sweet-weather
 The weather API to display the current weather in the specified city.
-Proxy server calls the <a href="https://openweathermap.org/current">Open Weather API</a> to get the real data.
+Proxy server calls the <a href="https://openweathermap.org/current">Open Weather API</a> to get the real data.<br>
 Weather can be queried like so: curl https://sweetweather.herokuapp.com/v1/weather?city=ottawa.
 The returned data is in JSON format.
 ## Notes
 Used JavaScript for the front-end and Node.js for the backend.
 JavaScript is fast, there is no compilation needed, and all browsers understand it.
-One disadvantage is that the source code is visible to everybody.
+One disadvantage is that the source code is visible to everybody.<br>
 I have very little experience with Node.js before and this was an awesome opportunity to get to know it better.
 The advantages of using Node.js is that it is also very fast, and there are thousands of packages available in npm to enhance it.
 ### Date
 Jan 28, 2021